Perl-Apollo/oshun/README.md

 Java also has non-primitive types, which are defined by the programmer.
 These correspond to our user-defined checks.
 In Java, these are defined using class names.
-In Heimdall, we use `check` and the name of a check is an unqualified Perl identifier, which must contain at least one upper-case character and at least one lower-case character.
+In Oshun, we use `check` and the name of a check is an unqualified Perl identifier, which must contain at least one upper-case character and at least one lower-case character.